gvwilson/sensibleadventures/nardica/nardica.md

 without taking his eyes off the control panel.
 Aunt Naggie shooed Iffy out of the pilot house without replying.

-Wales was on one knee on the deck just outside the door.
+Wales was on one knee near the bow.
-His open toolbox revealed a collection of carefully-packed odds and ends that would have made Iffy's mouth water under normal circumstances.
+His open toolbox revealed a collection of carefully-packed odds and ends that would have made Iffy's mouth water if she wasn't so afraid.
-He didn't look up as she squatted next to him.

 The half-assembled drone in his hands was the same size as the sentry bot in his room but skinned with some kind of camo that changed color to match his hands and coat and the deck every time he turned it over.
-With a practiced twist,
+Using a pair of diamond-tipped tweezers,
-Wales removed an arm no thicker than a straw and placed it carefully back in the toolbox.
+Wales detached a manipulator no thicker than a drinking straw and placed it carefully back in the toolbox.
 "To cut the weight,"
-he explained to Iffy as though resuming an earlier conversation.
+he explained to Iffy,
+even though she hadn't asked.
 "That'll give it more range."

-He removed the other tiny arm and stowed it beside its twin, then set the drone down beside him.
+He removed the drone's other tiny arm and stowed it beside its twin, then handed the drone to Iffy.
-"Probably best if you don't tell your uncle about this part," he said quietly as he used the nail of his left thumb to peel the false skin back from the pad of his right forefinger, revealing a small patch of silver to match the larger one set in his temple.
+"Probably best if you don't tell your uncle about this part," he said quietly as he used the nail of his left thumb to peel the false skin back from the pad of his right forefinger.
+Underneath lay a small patch of silver whose lights blinked in time with the larger square set in his temple.

 Iffy gasped.
 "Are you a trans?"

-Wales looked at her with a sad half-smile on his face, and for a moment Iffy wondered just how old he really was.
+Wales glanced at her,
+a wry smile on his face.
 "You know,
 that used to mean something very different than it does now," he said ruefully.
 "But no, I'm not transhuman.
 I just don't like advertising how much technology I have in me.
-It's hard enough having people try to take my head off---if I had to worry about whether I was going to wake up with as many fingers as I had when I went to sleep, I'd never close my eyes."
+It's hard enough having people try to take my head off every once in a while---if I had to worry about waking up minus a finger or two
+I'd never get any sleep."

-He turned his gaze back to his toolbox, sighed, and pressed his silver fingertip against the side of the toolbox.
+He turned his gaze back to his toolbox and pressed his silver fingertip against the side of the toolbox.
 "Sixteen...
 orange...